 Kale has been called the angry lettuce, because is it much more fibrous and less delicate than say baby spinach, romaine, or other leafy greens.
 The good news is that you can eat kale raw in a salad with one easy trick.

-I have found that massaging kale with lemon or orange juice and a little sea salt make it much more tender and flavorful.
+I have found that massaging kale with lemon or orange juice and a little sea salt makes it much more tender and flavorful.
 And who can blame it?
 We all could use a little massage to soften our attitude every now and then!

 How long should you massage kale?
 Surprisingly, it only takes about 2-3 minutes.